 Steam cleaning wins on the things that matter most for a genuinely clean and healthy home.

-Who Should Get Their Carpets Steam Cleaned?
+Who Should Get Their Carpets Steam Cleaned

-| 🐾 You have pets | Removes pet hair, dander, bacteria, and urine odours |
+- Homes with pets: Removes pet hair, dander, bacteria, and urine odours.

-| 😷 After illness in the household | Sanitises and reduces the chance of re-infection |
+- After illness in the household: Sanitises and reduces the chance of re-infection.

-How Often Should You Steam Clean?
+How Often Should You Steam Clean

-| Single person, no pets | Every 12–18 months | Low traffic and minimal allergen build-up |
+- Single person, no pets: Every 12-18 months for low traffic and minimal allergen build-up.

-| Home with pets | Every 6 months | Pet dander and odours build up quickly |
+- Home with pets: Every 6 months because pet dander and odours build up quickly.

-| Rental properties | At end of each tenancy | Hygiene, appearance, and bond return requirements |
+- Rental properties: At the end of each tenancy for hygiene, appearance, and bond return requirements.

 Between professional cleans, aim to vacuum at least once or twice a week.
 This removes surface dirt before it gets pressed down deep into the fibres.

-What About Drying Time?
+What About Drying Time

-| Weather | Warm, dry, sunny day | Cold or humid conditions |
+- Weather: Warm, dry, sunny days help.
+Cold or humid conditions slow drying.

 Frequently Asked Questions